AssetFetch/spec/spec.md

 ## 5.5.
 Endpoint: Implementation List (`implementation_list`)

 This endpoint returns one or several implementations for one specific asset.
-The URI and available parameters for this endpoint are communicated by the server to the client using the `implementation_list_query` datablock on the corresponding asset in the asset list endpoint.
+The URI and available parameters for this endpoint are communicated by the provider to the client using the `implementation_list_query` datablock on the corresponding asset in the asset list endpoint.

 | Field             | Format                    | Requirement | Description                                              |
 | ----------------- | ------------------------- | ----------- | -------------------------------------------------------- |